LaunchCodeEducation/gis-devops/content/topics/programming-fundamentals/_index.md

 > You should be able to discuss the following:

-- The two most common data structures (ordered sequences (list, array) & key-value sequences (hashmap, dictionary))
+- The two most common data structures (ordered sequences (list, array) & key-value sequences (hashmap, dictionary)).
+- The difference between compiled and interpreted languages.
+- The difference between statically and dynamically typed languages.
+- The difference between primitive and non-primitive data types.
+- How conditionals, loops and functions affect control flow.
+- Difference between standard library code and dependency code.

 <!-- ### Capabilities